f1tenth/f1tenth_doc/getting_started/software_setup/software_host.rst

 Overview
 ----------
 The F1TENTH vehicle runs on a Linux operating system.
 You will need to have Linux and ROS (Robot Operating System) on your **Pit** laptop.
+This Laptop is used as your main developer environment as well as a debug support.
 We will assume that you already have some basic knowledge of Linux and ROS as explaining either systems in depth is beyond the scope of this documentation.
+If you are not familiar with Linux we can recommend you the following links:
+	* Fully built F1TENTH vehicle
+	* Laptop/computer

+.. important:: We currently support **Ubuntu Xenial 16.04/ROS Kinetic** and **Bionic 18.04/ROS Melodic**.

 We will refer to the **Pit** computer as **Pit** or **Host** computer/laptop interchangeably.

-In this **System Configuration** section,the **Pit** laptop is first used to flash the JetPack onto the **NVIDIA Jetson NX** and then to SSH into the **NVIDIA Jetson NX**.
+In this **Configure F1TENTH System** section, the **Pit** laptop is first used to flash the NVIDIA JetPack Software onto the **NVIDIA Jetson NX**.
+Afterwards we use the laptop to SSH into the **NVIDIA Jetson NX**.
 After this section, the **Pit**'s sole job is to be used to SSH in to the **NVIDIA Jetson NX**.

-.. important:: We currently support **Ubuntu Xenial 16.04/ROS Kinetic** and **Bionic 18.04/ROS Melodic**.

 1. Installing Ubuntu
 ---------------------